 For general information about this assessment visit www.cisoc.net/en/cilisat

-Tests are scheduled in advance and done in person.
+Tests are scheduled in advance and done online.

 Frequently Asked Questions:

 Do I have to be a student of The Interpreter’s Lab to take this test?

 No, you do not have to be a student of The Interpreter’s Lab.
 You can also take the exam as a standalone, independent of any of our courses, or independent of whether or not you are a student of ours.

 How do I Schedule a Test?

 A test can be scheduled at any time, including before, during or after your interpreter training course(s), or independent of any training.
 Contact us to schedule your test.